chrisgarcia001/Symbolics/README.md

 A more systematic overview and a description of the full range of capabilities can be found in the documentation ![here](/doc/overview.md).

+### License

+This project is licensed under the Eclipse Public License.
+Contributions welcome!